Reading guide

 Finally, what kind of authorizations are needed for itinerant trade?

-To operate a street vending business in France, you need to obtain a carte de commerçant ambulant (street vendor card), which is compulsory for non-sedentary professionals moving outside their commune of residence.
-In addition to this card, an authorization to occupy the public domain, issued by the town hall in the form of a municipal by-law or parking permit, is essential for selling on the public highway.
-Food trucks must comply with hygiene and food safety standards, train staff in good hygiene practices, and obtain health approval for products of animal origin.
+To operate as an itinerant merchant in France, you need to obtain a carte de commerçant ambulant (itinerant merchant’s card), mandatory for non-sedentary professionals moving outside their commune of residence.
+In addition to this card, a A permit to occupy the public domain, issued by the town hall in the form of a municipal by-law or parking permit, is required to sell on the public highway.
+Food trucks must comply with hygiene standards and food safety, training staff in good hygiene practices, and obtaining a sanitary approval for animal products.
 Failure to comply with these obligations may result in penalties, including fines (3rd class contraventions).